slsdetectorgroup/slsDetectorPackage/docs/src/pyexamples.rst

     # This sets the exposure time for all modules
     d.exptime = 0.5

-    # exptime also accepts a python datetime.timedelta
+    # exptime also accepts a python datetime.timedelta (upto microseconds resolution)
-    # which can be used to set the time in almost any unit
     t = dt.timedelta(milliseconds = 2.3)
     d.exptime = t